GregoryPauwelsGP/ReCAP_handson/README.md

 This annotation connects the author field in the popup to the Authors entity, allowing users to select an author by name while binding the corresponding ID value.

-### Update the Books Entity

-Ensure that the author property in your Books entity is not commented out so it can be properly linked and used by the value help.